 To hold to a self is to seek to protect it against the inevitable flow of time.
 But change is a reality; we can no more avoid change than stop breathing or thinking.
 Change is inseparable from life and therefore the self and its worldview is a kind of denial of both.
 Change will assuredly happen whether we will it or not.

-We are time travellers born anew each day; a mind and body waking up just a little bit different.
+We are time travelers born anew each day; a mind and body waking up just a little bit different.
 We are each riding a crazed horse into the future with no real control over speed or direction or even the possibility of the horse disappearing entirely.

-This is clearly true physically but the mind too has a much more elusive true nature – if indeed it exists at all – than our self-image, morality and courts can imagine.
+This is obviously true physically but the mind too has a much more elusive true nature – if indeed it exists at all – than our self-image, morality and courts can imagine.
 Even the most admired and lauded of individuals that we foolishly hold up as ideals and try to emulate are a confusion of contradictions when seen more closely.